mayurmallya/mayurmallya/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/nixin72/nixin72/master/wave.gif" alt="Waving hand animated gif" height="40" width="40" />

 My name is Mayur.
-I'm an MSc student at the [Medical Image Analysis Lab](https://www.medicalimageanalysis.com/), SFU.
+I'm a PhD student at the [AI in Medicine Lab](https://www.aimlab.ca/), UBC.
+Previously, I was an MSc student at the [Medical Image Analysis Lab](https://www.medicalimageanalysis.com/) of SFU.
 <!--
 **mayurmallya/mayurmallya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.